kantoniosean/PDM-S2022/README.md

 - A paint app where you can use many differnt colors to draw //use backspace key or refresh to clear page:)
   ##### Link: [paint-app](https://kantoniosean.github.io/PDM-S2022/paint-app/).
 ## Sprite Animation
-- Nine animated figures can walk left to wite across the screen.
+- Nine animated figures can walk left to right across the screen.
 Left-arrow key = left.
 Right-arrow key = right.
   ##### Link: [sprite-animation](https://kantoniosean.github.io/PDM-S2022/sprite-animation/).